 At Age 15 Leonardo Apprenticed To Andrea del Verrocchio

 Leonardo’s father, Ser Piero, saw that his son could not keep his attention span in almost any area except art.
 Leonardo showed promise in math, languages, and music, but it was the arts that he enjoyed.

 Leonardo’s father approached Andrea del Verrocchio, one of the leading artists of the late 15th century in Florence, to see if Leonardo could study in his studio.
 At the age of 15, Leonardo went to study art at Verrocchio’s studio.

 Even at 15 years old, Andrea del Verrocchio was surprised to see Leonardo’s talent.
 From this, we can learn that Leonardo was interested in art and wanted to train to become an artist.

 Leonardo da Vinci Trained In Painting And Sculpture And Many Other Professions

-Leonardo was known to not just train in one type of art but many types and kinds of arts.
-His training was in drawing, painting, and sculpting; at a young age, he started working on his inventions and architecture.
+Leonardo was known to not just train in one type of art but many types and kinds of art.
+His training was in drawing, painting, and sculpting; he started working on his inventions and architecture at a young age.

 Even at a very young age, Leonardo did not stop learning or looking at how to solve a problem.
 He was always looking for something to invent, change or improve.